-More of my images can be found on my personal photo blog.
+More of my images can be seen on my own blog.

 You can see my blog at Charly Senall

 A nod to 1940s screen star Veronica Lake.
 If you aren’t familiar with her work I suggest “The Blue Dalhlia” with Alan Ladd which was released in 1946, the year I was born.